We are proud to be a multi-award-winning cruise specialist

 japan-cruising-guide

-Choose your itinerary carefully to ensure your Japanese wish list is ticked off: you have plenty of options, from classic luxury lines such as Silversea, Seabourn or Regent Seven Seas, or more adventurous itineraries on the tiny ships of Scenic or Ponant.
-For those with more time available, we love Oceania's longer in-depth itinerary from Hong Kong to Tokyo departing 26th February 2024.
+Choose your itinerary carefully to ensure your Japanese wish list is ticked off: you have plenty of options, from classic luxury lines such as Silversea, Seabourn or Regent Seven Seas, Windstar's itineraries on new ship Star Seeker, or adventurous itineraries on the tiny ships of Scenic or Ponant.

 Meet the author